-Robert Peterson, Only the Ball Was White: A History of Legendary Black Players and All-Black Professional Teams.
-(Englewood Cliffs, NJ: Prentice-Hall, 1970.)
+Peterson, Robert.
+Only the Ball Was White: A History of Legendary Black Players and All-Black Professional Teams (Englewood Cliffs, New Jersey: Prentice-Hall, 1970).

-James Riley.
-The Biographical Encyclopedia of Negro Baseball Leagues (New York: Carroll and Graf, 1994.)
+Riley, James.
+The Biographical Encyclopedia of Negro Baseball Leagues (New York: Carroll and Graf, 1994).

-Jules Tygiel, “Black Ball,” in Total Baseball: The Ultimate Baseball Encyclopedia, John Thorn et al., eds.
-(Wilmington, DE: Sport Media, 2004.)
+Tygiel, Jules.
+“Black Ball,” in John Thorn et al., eds., Total Baseball: The Ultimate Baseball Encyclopedia (Wilmington, Delaware: Sport Media, 2004).